mgifford/drupal-security/src/principles.rst

 **Use well known security tools:**
   | There are well supported libraries that limit exposure, and check for intrusion.

-  | Suggestions are provided later.
+  | Many suggestions are provided in the Server Security, PHP & Drupal sections.

 **Avoid writing custom code:**
   | Even large government departments find it difficult to invest properly in regular, ongoing code reviews.